dymmond/esmerald/docs/en/docs/encoders.md

 #### Via Instance

-Classic approach and also available in any Esmerald or ChildEsmerald instance.
+Classic approach and also available in any Ravyn or ChildRavyn instance.

 ```python
 {!> ../../../docs_src/encoders/via_instance.py !}